- Speaker #0

 - Speaker #3

-You may not see it yet, Mira, but the waiting is not wasted.
+You can't see it yet, Mira, but the waiting is not wasted if you do something with it.
 Every moment in the soil, every struggle, every storm is shaping you, strengthening you.
 So when the time comes, when you break through, you will not just grow, you will flourish.

 - Speaker #1